Katrina M. Harack

 General method of instruction

-Classes will involve active discussion of readings, group work, various writing activities, and workshops.
+Classes will involve active discussion of readings, group work, various writing activities, and writing workshops.

 Class assignments and grading

-Assignments will include four papers of increasing complexity, in-class peer feedback and evaluation, and active participation that includes in-class writing and short homework assignments.
-Small extra credit assignments are also available.
+Assignments will include four papers of increasing complexity, in-class peer feedback and evaluation, and active participation that includes a short presentation, in-class writing, and brief homework assignments.
+Some extra credit assignments are also available.